janoleko/RTMBdist/README.md

 this gap by providing a collection of non-standard, AD-compatible distributions, extending the range of models that can be implemented and estimated with `RTMB`.
-All the distributions implemented in `RTMBdist` allow for automatic simulation and residuals calculation by `RTMB`.
+All the distributions implemented in `RTMBdist` allow for automatic simulation and residual calculation by `RTMB`.

 The full list of distributions currently available is given in the [List of